Bahij al-Khatib: Career

-Due to his extreme unpopularity, he was eventually asked to resign by French president Charles de Gaulle in 1941.
+Al-Khatib remained in office after the fall of France in June 1940, serving under the Vichy French-controlled mandate administration.
+Facing mounting nationalist unrest, including protests in Damascus in early 1941, the French administration dismissed him on 4 April 1941 and appointed Khalid al-Azm as acting head of state in an effort to conciliate nationalist opinion.

 Later on, Al-Khatib served as the Minister of Interior twice, and as the Governor of Damascus in 1943.
 He left Syria back to Lebanon after the Ba'ath Party took power in Syria.
 He died in 1981.